 Cool down by getting wet in the Frontier Canada Area, the newest themed section of Canada’s Wonderland.
 Taking inspiration from the Klondike Gold Rush, Frontier Canada is home to many of the park’s water rides, as well as the Yukon Striker.
 Billed as the tallest, fastest, and longest dive coaster in the world, the Yukon Striker will take visitors for a dizzying spin, with four inversions and a 75 metre drop around a 1105 metre track at a whopping speed of 130 km per hour.
 Feel the need for more speed?
-You might want to try the Vortex, Canada’s first suspended rollercoaster, and also the fastest of its kind in the world.
+Ride the Vortex, Canada’s first suspended rollercoaster, and also the fastest of its kind in the world.
 Want a calmer ride?
 Hop onto the Mighty Canadian Minebuster, one of the park’s first rollercoasters.
 Don’t mind being in the splash zone?
-You might like Timberwood Falls or White Water Canyon with its river rapids and waterfalls.
-Families might enjoy Flying Canoes, an interactive family ride where riders can control their own flying canoes.
+Check out Timberwood Falls or White Water Canyon with its river rapids and waterfalls.
+Flying Canoes is an interactive family ride where riders can control their own flying canoes.
 Wind it all down by catching a movie at the Action Theatre, a motion simulator ride that lets viewers immerse their senses.

 Return to ye olde middle ages in the Medieval Faire, which is designed with a medieval European theme and uses pseudo-Elizabethan English in its main attractions.
-Visitors can play more midway games in this area of Canada’s Wonderland, and ride a variety of creature-themed roller coasters such as the Wilde Beast, Bat, Dragon Fyre, Wilde Knight Mares or the Leviathan (which is the tallest and fastest roller coaster in Canada).
+Visitors can play more midway games in this area of Canada’s Wonderland, and ride a variety of creature-themed roller coasters such as the Wilde Beast, Bat, Dragon Fyre, Wilde Knight Mares or the Leviathan, the tallest and fastest roller coaster in Canada.
 Racing enthusiasts will also delight in Medieval Faire’s Speed City Raceway, a pay-per-use go-kart racetrack.

 Looking to cool down in the summer heat?
 Head over to Splash Works, an 8 hectare water park within Canada’s Wonderland.
-Open from May to early September, Splash Works is home to Whitewater Bay, which is the largest outdoor wave pool in Canada.
+Open from May to early September, Splash Works is home to Whitewater Bay, Canada's largest outdoor wave pool.